salabim/istr/readme.md

 5
 istr('5')
 ```
-If the repr_mode is `'int'` and the istr can't be interpreted as an int the string `nan` (not a number) will be returned:
+If the repr_mode is `'int'` and the istr can't be interpreted as an int the string `?` will be returned:

 ```
  with istr.repr_mode('int'):